**Note: these instructions are for the Build Your Own document type (using the Document Builder).

 To get the font inside your document, you'll need to modify some HTML code at the top of your document.
 Go ahead and click the Source button in the editor.
 At the top you are going to add the following code:

 From the code above, you'll notice 2 important things.
 The first is the <loadfont> element where you name a font family and provide a link to the TTF file.
 You'll want to update this information to customize it for your document.
 The second piece is the CSS that defines the font-family for the document default font.
 The value that you put in the family="" attribute of the <loadfont> tag will need to match what you use in the CSS font-family setting.

 I don't see the font in the editor, what's going on?

-Since the font file you are uploading aren't actually a web font, you won't actually see the font in the editor.
-You will need to test merge of your document to see the font in the PDF.
+Since the font file you are uploading isn't actually a web font, you won't actually see the font in the editor.
+You will need to run a test merge of your document to see the font in the PDF.